1stdibs/WrapModel/README.md

 ### <a name="description"></a>Description

 `WrapModel` is a data modeling class written in Swift whose main purpose is to provide structured access to data models received in the form of JSON.
 Models can be initialized with the JSON string (or Data) directly, or with a data Dictionary.
-There are a number of solutions out there that provide this sort of functionality, but I wrote `WrapModel` with several specific goals in mind:
+There are a number of solutions out there that provide this sort of functionality, but `WrapModel` was created with several specific goals in mind:

 * Easy to declare in Swift
 * Easy to use with a similar usage model as direct properties